alozano-77/AWS-SAA-C02-Course/README.md

 If string parameters aren't involved in the caching, you can select no to forward them to the origin.

-If the application does use query string parameters, you can use all of them for caching or just selected ones.
+If the application does use **query string parameters**, you can use all of them for caching or just selected ones.

 ### 1.14.2.
 AWS Certificate Manager (ACM)

 - HTTP lacks encryption and is insecure
-- HTTPS uses SSL/TLS layer of encryption added to HTTP
+- HTTPS (HyperText Transfer Protocol Secure) uses SSL/TLS to create a secure tunnel over which normal http can be transferred.
-- Data is encrypted in-transit
+- Data is encrypted in-transit from the perspective of an outside observer.
-- Certificates allow servers to prove their identity
+- HTTPS Certificates also allows for servers to prove their identity
-- Signed by a trusted authority (CA).
+- Signed by a trusted authority (a Certificate Authority [CAs]), which are trusted by your browser.
 - To be secure, a website generates a certificate, and has a CA sign it.
 The website then uses that certificate to prove its authenticity.
 - ACM allows you to create, renew, and deploy certificates.
-- Supported AWS services ONLY (CloudFront and ALB, NOT EC2)
+- Supported AWS services ONLY (CloudFront, ALB and API Gateway, Elastic Beanstalk, CloudFormation, **NOT EC2**)
 - If it's not a managed service, ACM doesn't support it.
 - CloudFront must have a trusted and signed certificate.
 Can't be self signed.